Skip to main content

 RDAP (Registration Data Access Protocol) is the modern, ICANN-mandated replacement for WHOIS.
 Unlike legacy WHOIS which returns unstructured text, RDAP returns structured JSON over HTTPS, providing reliable and standardised domain registration data.
 Our tool uses RDAP exclusively for the most accurate results.

-ShieldMarc monitors domain expiration dates automatically alongside DMARC, SPF, SSL/TLS and DNS health.
-You get a single dashboard showing every domain your organisation relies on, with alerts for upcoming expiry, renewal blocks, and status code changes.
+ShieldMarc monitors domain expiry dates automatically alongside DMARC, SPF, SSL/TLS and DNS health, with alerts for upcoming expiry, renewal blocks and status code changes: start a free trial.

 Want the full picture?